The Complete Guide To Square Payroll Pricing

 Extra Square Payroll Costs & Fees

-Offering a 401(k)-retirement plan in a benefits package is helpful for retaining small business employees for the long-run.
+Offering a 401(k) retirement plan in a benefits package helps retain small business employees for the long run.
 With Square, users can integrate Guideline’s 401(k) services to make this a reality without breaking the bank.
 A Guideline subscription comes with a base monthly fee of $39 plus an additional $8 per participating employee.

-Although Square’s more robust employee & contractors plan lets users input payment, tax, and HR information, there may be additional tools worth ponying up for.
-For $35 more per month, Square Team Plus supports more advanced features, including the use of multiple wage rates, employee break violation reporting, and the ability to create different levels of access to HR staff and employees.
+Although Square’s more robust employee and contractors plan lets users input payment, tax, and HR information, there may be additional tools worth ponying up for.
+For $35 more per month, Square Team Plus supports more advanced features, including the use of multiple wage rates, employee break violation reporting, and the ability to create different levels of access for HR staff and employees.

 The Bottom Line: Calculating The Cost Of Square Payroll

-- Pay Contractors Only Plan: Covers unlimited pay runs for 1099 contractors for a cost of $5/month per person paid.
+- Pay Contractors Only Plan: This plan covers unlimited pay runs for 1099 contractors for a cost of $5/month per person paid.

-- Pay Employees & Contractors Plan: Includes more comprehensive payroll services and some HR features for a monthly subscription fee of $29/month plus $5/month per employee or contractor paid.
+- Pay Employees & Contractors Plan: This plan includes more comprehensive payroll services and some HR features for a monthly subscription fee of $35/month plus $5/month per employee or contractor paid.

 - Add-Ons: Square Payroll has several optional add-on features, including health, worker’s compensation, and retirement benefits.
 These are offered by partner companies and vary in price per small business customer.